-This may make your new partner feel objectified and devalued as they realise that their value in your eye are as much as they can be presentable to your friends.
+This may make your new partner feel objectified and devalued as they realize that their value in your eye is as much as they can be presentable to your friends.
 You might be healing but you would be hurting someone in the process.

-To others you may seem moody but some of your extreme reactions have deep-seeded reason in your breakup.
+To others, you may seem moody but some of your extreme reactions may be rooted in your breakup.
 If your new partner does something mildly irritating and you react violently because that is something your ex used to do.
 This is undeniably very unfair to your new partner.

 Related Reading: 5 Steps To Ensure Closure After A Breakup – Are You Following These?